ovh/docs/pages/web/emails/diagnostic_headers/guide.en-gb.md

 </style>

-**Last updated 19/11/2021**
+**Last updated 19th November 2021**

 ## Objective

-The role of an email header is to trace the path taken by this email on the network, from the sender to the recipient.<br>
+The role of an email header is to trace the path taken by an email on the network, from the sender to the recipient.<br>
 You can use it to identify malicious emails or detect slow reception.

-Each email you receive has a *header*, which does not appear by default when you view your email.
-However, you can retrieve it from your email client or webmail.
+Every email you receive has a header but it is not displayed by default when you view your email.
+You can however retrieve the header from your email client or webmail.

-You can also extract the entire email as a `.eml` file.
+You can also export the entire email as a `.eml` file.
 This file may be requested to scan a malicious email you received.<br>
-To retrieve a `.eml` file, go to our [Webmail](#webmail) section.
+To retrieve a `.eml` file, go to the [Webmail](#webmail) section below.

-**Find out how to retrieve an email header from your email client.**
+**This guide explains how to retrieve an email header from your email client.**

 ## Requirements

-- an email address for one of our [OVHcloud email solutions](https://www.ovhcloud.com/en-gb/emails/), or an external solution
+- An email address using one of our [OVHcloud email solutions](https://www.ovhcloud.com/en-gb/emails/), or an external solution
-- You must have access to your email address via webmail or an email client.
+- Access to your email address via webmail or an email client

 ## Instructions

-### Understand the content of a header
+### Understanding the content of a header

 The header consists of several elements indicating the path of the email.
-It consists of anecrronologically prioritised elements, from the latest to the oldest, and additional information.<br>
+It consists of elements in reverse chronological order, from the latest to the oldest, and additional information.<br>
 Below is a non-exhaustive list of the elements that can make up a header, along with their meaning.

 - The `Received` field is present in the header each time the email is sent to an outgoing server (SMTP).
-The host name of the server is usually found with its IP address and date.
+The host name of the server is usually found with its IP address and a timestamp.
 The `Received` fields are sorted from the most recent pass to the oldest pass on a server:

 <pre class="console"><code>
 Received: from mxplan7.mail.ovh.net (unknown [10.109.143.250])